ajamjoom/project2/README.md

 ##Details for teaching team
 No login required

-##Outside code

 ###notice
-I have faced some difficulty with the forms tag in index.php (html) so I opened the "view source" page of your sample and used the forms tag format that I found there.
+I have faced some difficulty with the forms tag in index.php (html) so I opened the "view source" page of the sample given in th ecourses website and used the forms tag format that I found there.